Environmental Metagenomics

 BMBF BIOSTABIL for Water Security

 The BIOSTABIL project aims to implement the concept of biologically stable drinking water along the entire distribution path from the water treatment plant to the consumer.
 The project seeks to create the foundation for a sustainable and resilient water supply under the changing conditions introduced by climate change.
-As part of this, we contribute microbiome analyses that support and enhance biological stability.
+As part of this, we contribute microbiome analyzes that support and enhance biological stability.
 Our mission in this project aims to investigate microbiomes that play a key role in ensuring biological stability.

 Selected Publications